Christina Onassis: Early life and family

 Christina Onassis, the only daughter of the Greek shipping magnate Aristotle Onassis and his first wife, Tina Onassis Niarchos, was born in Lenox Hill, Manhattan at the LeRoy Sanitarium.
 Her maternal grandfather was Stavros G. Livanos, founder of the Livanos shipping empire.
 Onassis had an older brother, Alexander.
 She and Alexander were raised and educated in France, Greece, and England.
 She attended the Headington School in Oxford and Queen's College, London from 1968 to 1969.

 Christina's parents divorced in 1960, precipitated by her father's affair with opera singer Maria Callas.
-He later married former US First Lady Jacqueline Kennedy, widow of US President John F. Kennedy, in 1968.
-Christina and Alexander reportedly distrusted Kennedy and never warmed to her.
+He later married former US first lady Jacqueline Kennedy, widow of US president John F. Kennedy, in 1968.
 Christina's mother married in 1971 Stavros Niarchos, the widower of her sister and Christina's aunt Eugenia Livanos in 1971.

 Within a 29-month period, Christina lost her entire immediate family.
 Her brother Alexander died in a plane crash in Athens in 1973 at 24, which devastated the family.
 Her mother died of a suspected drug overdose in 1974, leaving Christina her $77 million estate.
 Her father's health deteriorated after Alexander's death, and he died in March 1975.
 After her father's death, Christina renounced her U.S. citizenship and donated the American portion of her holdings in her father's company to the American Hospital of Paris (she held dual citizenship in Greece and Argentina throughout her life).

 Career

 Upon Alexander's death, Aristotle Onassis began grooming his daughter to take over the family business.
 She was sent to New York City to work in his office.
 After Aristotle's death, she inherited 55% of his fortune, then estimated to be worth $500 million.
 The remaining 45% funded a foundation established in Alexander's memory, the Alexander S. Onassis Foundation.
 After a legal settlement, Jacqueline Onassis received $26 million from the estate.
 Christina was the focus of her father's attention until his death; he considered her his successor and trained her in the business operations of the Onassis business empire.
 She carried the mantle of the Onassis shipping empire, successfully running the business after her father's death.

 Christina received considerable media attention for her lavish lifestyle, spending habits, and turbulent personal life.
 Her frequent battles with her weight and inability to find lasting love left her unhappy, despite her wealth.
 She frequently went on crash diets and would lose large amounts of weight, only to gain it back when she became depressed.
 Diagnosed with clinical depression at the age of 30, she was prescribed barbiturates, amphetamines, and sleeping pills, to which she developed an addiction.

 Onassis was reportedly hospitalized for overdosing on sleeping pills in the 1970s.